-Sublingual immunotherapy (SLIT), or “sublingual drops," are now successfully replacing traditional subcutaneous immunotherapy in veterinary medicine thanks to their easy and safe administration under the pet’s tongue.
-This technique is helpful for pets that do not respond to injection with allergen extract and reduces the risk of anaphylactic shock to exclude even mild adverse reaction.
-SLIT is formulated with 50% glycerin, which increases the extract’s stability and uptake through the oral mucosa, and many dogs associate these drops with a treat because of the sweet taste of glycerin.
-SLIT is very well tolerated by pets and is a safer treatment than subcutaneous injections.
-It is also more convenient for home administration.
-Mild, dose-dependent adverse local reactions to SLIT sometimes occur locally in the mouth and throat.
-However, a pet should remain under observation for about 30 minutes following the administration of the first few doses of SLIT.
-This will help avoid unexpected negative effects.
-Systemic reactions to sublingual drops are rare, but if any adverse symptoms continue, the dose schedule should be altered to help manage side effects, similar to subcutaneous immunotherapy.
+Sublingual immunotherapy (SLIT), or “sublingual drops," can successfully replace traditional subcutaneous immunotherapy due to its easy and safe administration under the pet’s tongue.
+This technique is helpful for pets that do not respond to injection with allergen extract, and it reduces the risk of even mild adverse reactions.
+SLIT is formulated with 50% glycerin, which increases uptake through the oral mucosa, and many dogs associate these drops with a treat because of the sweet taste of glycerin.
+SLIT is very well tolerated by pets.
+However, mild adverse local reactions to SLIT can occur locally in the mouth or throat.
+Therefore, a pet should remain under observation for about 30 minutes following the administration of the first few doses of SLIT.
+Systemic reactions to sublingual drops are rare, but if any adverse symptoms continue, the dosing schedule should be altered to help manage side effects, similar to subcutaneous immunotherapy.
 Thus, SLIT, as well as SCIT, are the preferred treatment forms for controlling non-food-related allergies with the highest effectiveness and rare side effects.

 About 70%-80% of pets treated with SCIT respond positively to the treatment without any adverse side effects or damage to the organs.
 Some symptoms can even be completely cured by allergy shots.
 SCIT is also a cost-effective treatment option for long-term use in comparison to medications that only temporarily control the symptoms.
 If this therapy works, it can be long-lasting or permanent, with the high improvement of symptoms seen a few months after treatment.
-Notably, 50% of dogs respond better to sublingual therapy than subcutaneous injections.
-About 78% of the pet owners expressed satisfaction with SLIT.
+Notably, 50% of dogs respond better to sublingual therapy than subcutaneous injections and nearly 78% of pet owners expressed satisfaction with SLIT.
 Among dogs that previously failed subcutaneous injections, 60% showed significant improvement with sublingual treatment.
-Studies have revealed that clinically SLIT performed similarly or better than subcutaneous immunotherapy.
-Sublingual immunotherapy has been shown to improve the symptoms of allergic diseases even after discontinuation of active treatment.
-Although further observations are needed, previous veterinarian experience with sublingual immunotherapy for specific allergens has demonstrated an 80% success rate even after discontinuation of active treatment.
+Studies have revealed that clinically SLIT performed similarly or better than SCIT.
+Sublingual immunotherapy has been shown to improve the symptoms of allergic diseases with an 80% success rate even after discontinuation of active treatment.

 Duration of treatment and doses

 Allergen-specific immunotherapy provides protection against life-threatening allergic symptoms associated with regular exposure to allergens.
 While ASIT does not usually provide quick results, it is largely effective in the long term.
 SCIT and SLIT will be formulated for each individual patient based on that patient's allergy test results.
 It must be prescribed by a licensed veterinarian.
 Pet Preferred Diagnostics will process the order immediately after receiving the prescription.
-SLIT solution will be sent directly to the patient's address indicated in the prescription form.
+SCIT/SLIT solutions will be sent to the veterinary clinic indicated in the prescription form.

 SLIT is administered via a pump dispenser directly under and around the tongue.

-The dispenser pump must be primed before the first use.
+The dispenser pump must be primed once before the first use.
+SLIT cannot be